1) The problem with ward averages

 - Underwrite exit scenarios with sensitivity to ±50 bps yield.

-4) From Data to Decisions
+4) From data to decisions

 Start with station-tagged sold comps, normalize, and fit decay/age coefficients.
 Use the fits to compare current listings, and stress-test NOI under realistic rent assumptions.
-The result: cleaner pricing, better risk control, and repeatable alpha.
+The result: cleaner pricing, better risk control, and repeatable decision-making.